Governance and Funding of Libraries

 The Ministry of Heritage, Sport, Tourism, and Culture Industries administrates the Public Libraries Act and statutory grants under the Act and develops provincial policies for public libraries.
 Municipal councils are responsible for appointing public library boards and they provide most of the funding for libraries (municipal tax dollars).
 A funding formula consists of a mix of provincial and municipal funding based on population sizes.

 - Band Councils

-- Provincial: Ministry of Tourism, Culture and Sport, Federal Education funds
+- Provincial: Ministry of Heritage, Sport, Tourism, and Culture Industries (MHSTCI), Federal Education funds

 The traditional source of tax revenue for municipal public libraries does not exist for public libraries in First Nations communities.
-Instead, provincial funding for these libraries is administered by the Ministry of Tourism, Culture, and Sport through the Public Library Operating Grant (PLOG) and the First Nation Salary Supplement Grant (FNSS).
+Instead, provincial funding for these libraries is administered by the Ministry of Heritage, Sport, Tourism, and Culture Industries through the Public Library Operating Grant (PLOG) and the First Nation Salary Supplement Grant (FNSS).
 These funds provide on average $15,000/year to each of these existing libraries.

 Federal funding for these libraries is taken from funds that are allocated for on-reserve education.
 Funding levels for on-reserve education are more than 30% lower than off-reserve, leaving little left to establish new libraries.

 Band Councils are therefore tasked with providing essential support such as rent, hydro, internet, fax and telephone service.